powersync-ja/powersync-docs/README.md

 ### Publishing Changes

 Changes will be deployed to production automatically after pushing to the `docs` branch.
+You can review the deploy status in the Dashboard [here](https://dashboard.mintlify.com/powersync/powersync).

 #### Troubleshooting